BUYOUT INVESTIGATION ALERT: Ka - GuruFocus.com

-PHILADELPHIA, Oct.
-16, 2022 (GLOBE NEWSWIRE) -- Kaskela Law LLC announces that it is investigating KnowBe4, Inc. (“KnowBe4”) ( KNBE) on behalf of the company’s shareholders to determine the fairness of the recently proposed buyout proposal.
+PHILADELPHIA, Oct 20, 2022 /PRNewswire/ -- Kaskela Law LLC announces that it is investigating Continental Resources, Inc. (NYSE: CLR) ("Continental") on behalf of the company's shareholders.

-On October 12, 2022, KnowBe4 announced that it had agreed to be acquired by private equity firm Vista Equity Partners (“Vista”).
-According to the announcement, KnowBe4 stockholders are expected to receive $24.90 per share for their shares of stock, which is lower than the stock’s 52-week high value.
-Following the closing of the proposed transaction, KnowBe4 shareholders will be cashed out of their investment position and the company’s shares will no longer be publicly traded.
+On October 17, 2022, Continental announced that it had agreed to be acquired by Omega Acquisition, Inc. ("Omega"), an entity owned by Continental's founder, Harold G. Hamm.
+Pursuant to the merger agreement, Omega is expected to commence a tender offer to purchase "any and all of the outstanding shares of Continental's common stock at $74.28 per share," other than CLR shares already owned by Mr. Hamm.
+The tender offer price of $74.28 per share is less than a 10% premium to the stock's prior trading day closing price of $68.22.

-The investigation seeks to determine whether KnowBe4’s officers and directors failed to maximize the buyout price for the company’s stockholders, or otherwise breached their fiduciary duties to KnowBe4 stockholders in agreeing to sell the company to Vista at $24.90 per share.
+The investigation seeks to determine whether Continental's officers and directors failed to maximize the buyout price for the company's stockholders, or otherwise breached their fiduciary duties to Continental stockholders in agreeing to sell the company at $74.28 per share to Mr. Hamm.

-KnowBe4 shareholders are encouraged to contact Kaskela Law LLC (D. Seamus Kaskela, Esq. or Adrienne Bell, Esq.) at (484) 229 – 0750, or by email ([email protected] / [email protected]) or online at https://kaskelalaw.com/cases/knowbe4-inc/ , for additional information about this investigation and their legal rights and options.
+Continental shareholders are encouraged to contact Kaskela Law LLC (D. Seamus Kaskela, Esq. or Adrienne Bell, Esq.) at (484) 229 – 0750, or by email ([email protected] / [email protected]) or online at https://kaskelalaw.com/cases/continental-resources-inc/ , for additional information about this investigation and their legal rights and options.

 Kaskela Law LLC exclusively represents investors in securities fraud, corporate governance, and merger & acquisition litigation.
 For additional information about Kaskela Law LLC please visit www.kaskelalaw.com.